bgoonz/gists-2022/container/45dddfba570d24fd6fed049b9383b70c3a0aaeb7c759d50569ecac4a61be2b7b/components.md

 weight: 0
 excerpt: All of the code examples below will be included a second time at the bottom of this article as an embedded gist.
 seo:
-    title: 'React Intro'
+  title: "React Intro"
-    description: 'Introduction to React for Complete Beginners All of the code examples below will be included a second time at the bottom of this article as an embedded gist, so that it is properly syntax highlighted.
-React uses a syntax extension of JavaScript called JSX that allows you to write HTML directly within JavaScript.'
+  description: "Introduction to React for Complete Beginners All of the code examples below will be included a second time at the bottom of this article as an embedded gist, so that it is properly syntax highlighted.
+React uses a syntax extension of JavaScript called JSX that allows you to write HTML directly within JavaScript."
   robots: []
   extra: []
   type: stackbit_page_meta
 template: docs
 ---